Invisibleman1002/serialdevices/README.md

-# serialdevices README
+# Serial Devices

 This is useful for microcontroller development.
-It lists the Serial Device and allows for giving them a name.
+It lists the Serial Device and allows for giving them an alternate name.
 So instead of seeing COM3, you can rename it to ESP32_SENSOR.
-Since Com port numbers change, it uses the DeviceID/pnpid to be more accurate for the search.
+Since Com port numbers change, it uses the DeviceID/pnpid to be more accurate for the search when checking for name.

 ## Features

 Pressing the scan button starts a serial device scan.
-It will continue to run for about 15 seconds or until a device has been pluggedin or removed.
+It will continue to run for about 15 seconds or until a device has been plugged-in or removed.
 You can click on a Device and give it a new name.
-The REd X to the right of a port removes the new name but doesn't delete the port.
+The Red X to the right of a port removes the new name but doesn't delete the port.

+I have an ESP32 Debugger that show sup as two ports.
+If you notive below the serial numbers is the same for both COM16 and COM17.
+If I used the serial number as the search criteria, both ports would be named the same.

-2:{path: 'COM16', manufacturer: 'FTDI', serialNumber: '7&5261f68&0&4', pnpId: 'FTDIBUS\\VID_0403+PID_6010+7&5261F68&0&4&1\\0000', locationId: undefined, …}
+`{path: 'COM16', manufacturer: 'FTDI', serialNumber: '7&5261f68&0&4', pnpId: 'FTDIBUS\\VID_0403+PID_6010+7&5261F68&0&4&1\\0000', locationId: undefined, …}`

-3:{path: 'COM17', manufacturer: 'FTDI', serialNumber: '7&5261f68&0&4', pnpId: 'FTDIBUS\\VID_0403+PID_6010+7&5261F68&0&4&2\\0000', locationId: undefined, …}
+`{path: 'COM17', manufacturer: 'FTDI', serialNumber: '7&5261f68&0&4', pnpId: 'FTDIBUS\\VID_0403+PID_6010+7&5261F68&0&4&2\\0000', locationId: undefined, …}`
-For example if there is an image subfolder under your extension project workspace:

 ![COMPROGRAMMING](./resources/SerialDevices.gif)
-\!\[feature X\]\(images/feature-x.png\)

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.

 ## Requirements

-If you have any requirements or dependencies, add a section describing those and how to install and configure them.
+I had wrote my own Serial Port scanner using .NET Core as I wasnt sure the best one to use until I looked at the extension details for the Arduno VSC plugin.
+So I switched my code to use this one. https://serialport.io/docs/

 ## Extension Settings